From £19,720

 DESIGN & STYLING

-This car isn’t some doe-eyed pastiche of a 1970s classic, but rather something genuinely interesting and unusual in a fairly homogenised hatchback class.
-It’s alternative but cohesive; rich in visual intrigue, but not fussy or overwrought.
+When the C4 was launched in 2021, it was welcomed, especially by Autocar road testers, as something that was genuinely interesting and unusual in a fairly homogenised hatchback class.
+It was seen as alternative but cohesive; rich in visual intrigue, but not fussy or overwrought.

 INTERIOR